-- (1) Utensils shall be maintained in a state of repair or condition that complies with the requirements specified under rule 3717-1-04 of the Administrative Code and rule 3717-1-04.1 of the Administrative Code or shall be discarded. - (2) Food temperature measuring devices shall be calibrated in accordance with manufacturer's specifications as necessary to ensure their accuracy. - (3) Ambient air temperature, water pressure, and water temperature measuring devices shall be maintained in good repair and be accurate within the intended range of use. - (R) Single-service and single-use articles required use.
+(1) Utensils are to be maintained in a state of repair or condition that complies with the requirements specified under rule 3717-1-04 of the Administrative Code and rule 3717-1-04.1 of the Administrative Code or will be discarded.

+(2) Food temperature measuring devices are to be calibrated in accordance with manufacturer's specifications as necessary to ensure their accuracy.

+(3) Ambient air temperature, water pressure, and water temperature measuring devices are to be maintained in good repair and be accurate within the intended range of use.